They walk the silver world as two people.

 but for the two of them the sight back then,

 Towards what lies ahead and remains unseen

-It has been long since the fancy name “Eiga” has been established in the kendo world.
-It is over 40 years ago that the elder brother, Hideyuki, swung his shinai in Kimobetsu, Hokkaido.
-A few years later, as the younger brother, Naoki, started kendo following his brothers’ footsteps, the names of both who pushed on with sincerity quickly spread in the world of kendo.
-Currently their names still have not faded and shine as bright as ever.
+It has been long since the fancy name “Eiga” has been established in the Kendo world.
+It is over 40 years ago that the elder brother, Hideyuki, swung his Shinai in Kimobetsu, Hokkaido.
+A few years later, as the younger brother, Naoki, started kendo following his brothers’ footsteps, the names of both who pushed on with sincerity quickly spread in the world of Kendo.
+Currently their names still have not faded and shine bright as ever.

-How are they shining forever?
-After they had an earnest match in Kimobetsu town where it all started, and practiced with their beloved sons and daughter at another place, I listened to their stories.
+How are they shining for this long?
+After they had an earnest match in Kimobetsu town where it all started, and practiced with their beloved sons and daughter, I listened to their stories.

 The rest of this article is only available for Kendo Jidai International subscribers!